 In 2019, Vogue Business reported that Gucci were on the road to hit $10 billion the following year, reporting record sales in the first quarter of 2019 putting them 'in the running for the world’s largest luxury brand'.
 Lyst named them the most in-demand brand at the end of 2020.
 Yet by the end last year, there were also questions regarding just how much mileage was left in Michele's more-is-more aesthetic.
 After years of steep increase, sales declined by 22%.
 Were consumers suffering from 'Gucci Fatigue'?
 The decline in fact resulted from a myriad of complex factors, the pandemic being one, however the Business of Fashion explored the possibilities, reporting that 'the biggest challenge could be evolving the brand’s market positioning and aesthetic', and that luxury consumers were shifting towards investment items rather than the novelty items Michele's Gucci is perhaps best known for.

 This year marks Gucci's centenary, a happy coincidence which has given the brand a genuine opportunity to steer things in a new direction.
 On Thursday 15 April 2021, Gucci celebrated with their new Aria collection, and the show notes promised a 're-birth'.
 Taking the house monogram, the Flora print and equestrian symbols, Michele went closer to the brand's roots than ever before.
-Watching the digital show unfold, the collection was such a manifestation of Gucci's iconography , that if I didn't know better, it could have been a debut.
-But flickers of Michele's penchant for all that glitters and gold, remained, striking a brilliant and refreshing balance with house code that could only be the result of a seasoned hand.
-This proved to be the moment of consolidation that Gucci desperately needed.
+Watching the digital show unfold, the collection was such a manifestation of Gucci's iconography, that if I didn't know better, it could have been a debut.
+But flickers of Michele's penchant for all that glitters and gold, remained, striking a brilliant and refreshing balance with house codes that could only be the result of a seasoned hand.
+This proved to be a moment of consolidation Gucci desperately needed.

 Unveiled in a film directed by Michele and the multi-disciplinary artist Floria Sigismondi, 94 models took to a runway lined with cameras, each flash emulating the glamour of nineties and early noughties runway paparazzi.
 Lil Pump's Gucci Gang set off a soundtrack featuring songs which referenced the brand in their lyrics - this was about Gucci's cultural cachet.
 And what better way to open than with Tom Ford's red velvet suit from A/W 96, a look which sits at the forefront of Gucci's public imagination.
 It was the ultimate fashion cat nip.